 Indicator 2.1.3 Guidelines and procedures for staff on patient communication are developed and tested not only with representatives of staff but also of patients.
 (E.g. persons with limited reading skills, members of specific ethnic groups.)
 Comments: Click here to enter text.
 Indicator 2.1.4.
 (Former) Patients or trained simulated patients are involved in the training of staff in order to provide feedback on staff's oral communication skills.
 Comments: Click here to enter text.
 Indicator 2.1.5.
 The organization implements mechanisms and procedures to enable feedback and complaints by patients concerning comprehensibility of documents, materials and services.
 Comments: Click here to enter text.
 Sub-Standard 2.2.
-The organization involves staff in the development and evaluation of staff oriented documents, materials and services.
-Yes 76- 100% Rather yes 51-75% Rather no 26-50% No 0-25% N/A Indicator 2.2.1.
+The organization involves staff in the development and evaluation of staff Yes Rather Yes Rather No No N/A oriented documents, materials and services.
+76-100% 51-75% 26-50% 0-25% , Indicator 2.2.1.
 The organization involves staff representatives in the development and evaluation of staff-oriented communication materials and services.
 Comments: Click here to enter text.

-WHO Collaborating Centre

-for Health Promotion

-in Hospitals and Health Care
+Department of Health and Society Gesundheit Österreich GmbH •••• WHO Collaborating Centre for Health Promotion in Hospitals and Health Care

 Indicator 2.2.2.

-The navigation system of the

-organization is tested by new staff

-members or colleagues from outside of

-the organization and is optimized Ц

-following the outcomes.
+The navigation system of the organization is tested by new staff members or colleagues from outside of the organization and is optimized following the outcomes.

 Comments:

 Click here to enter text.